Download PDF version [opens new window]

 SSH File Transfer Protocol (SFTP) is designed as an extension of the SSH2 protocol to provide secure file transfer capability.
 Both command and data connections are encrypted between the client and the FTP server to allow passwords and other sensitive information to be transferred securely over the network.

-Connections to SFTP servers are established either by Password Authentication or using Public/Private Keys Authentication.
-With password authentication which is securely transmitted, a user requires just a username and password to log in to an SFTP server.
+Connections to SFTP servers are typically established either by Password Authentication or using Public/Private Keys Authentication.
+With password authentication, which is securely transmitted, a user requires just a username and password to log in to an SFTP server.

 Another method is using key pairs.
-A pair of public and private keys are generated and the public key is stored in the SFTP server.
+A pair of public and private keys are generated, and the public key is stored in the SFTP server.
 The client with the private key will authenticate with the server during login and if the keys match, the SFTP client will gain access into the system.
 A passphrase can also be added on the private key for additional security.
+It is recommended that keys be used instead of passwords.

 Security – With FTP, both channels are generally sent unencrypted and this data can be intercepted and read by other parties.
 Some FTP servers enforce security by connecting via Implicit SSL and Explicit SSL connections.
 However, these are completely different from SFTP which is based on the SSH2 protocol.